-You are invited to participate in "Until All Are Free," ReconcilingWorks 2015 Assembly and Reconciling In Christ Conference.
-"Until All Are Free" will be held in Minneapolis, Minnesota, July 31—August 2, 2015.
-Pre-events will take place July 30.
+You are invited to participate in "Our Rainbow Journey," ReconcilingWorks 2018 Assembly and Reconciling In Christ Conference.
+"Our Rainbow Journey" will be held in Minneapolis, Minnesota, June 21—24, 2018.

 - Although over 500 congregations in the Lutheran church publicly state a welcome to people of all sexual orientations and gender identities and expressions, we know this number represents only five percent of the Evangelical Lutheran Church in America and Evangelical Lutheran Church in Canada.